 In 1999 the AIDCP, which formalized and expanded the 1992 La Jolla Agreement, came into force.
 The Commission has two principal functions under the IDCP: the IATTC observer program covers the majority of fishing trips made by purse-seine vessels over 363 t carrying capacity (the others are covered by the respective national programs), and the IATTC staff acts as secretariat to the IDCP.
 As noted above, the IATTC dolphin research program provides for 30% coverage of the trips made by these larger vessels.

 The remaining cost of the coverage required by the AIDCP, along with certain other costs associated with the IDCP, is met by the assessments paid by these vessels based on their individual carrying capacities.
 Small and/or inactive vessels also pay assessments to support the program.

 Since the initiation of the program, the information collected by the observers has included records of the catches and bycatches of tunas and bycatch species.
 Because it is difficult to allocate the costs of the observer program, the costs of all data collection by observers and research associated with bycatches have been included in the Tuna-Dolphin Program.
 In 1997 the Commission established a Working Group on Bycatch, whose objectives recognized the need to ensure the sustainability of the stocks of all target and bycatch species.
 International standards require the consideration of ecosystems in fisheries management, and the information gathered by the observer program and the work of the Working Group on Bycatch are important contributions to that end.
+Resolution C-04-07 established a Turtle Voluntary Fund (TVF) to assist coastal developing countries in the region in improving conservation of sea turtles.

-Table 1 shows the FY 2005 (actual), 2006 (estimated), 2007 (agreed), and 2008 (recommended) expenditure, by project and income.
+Table 1 shows the FY 2006 (actual), 2007 (estimated), 2008 (agreed), and 2009 (recommended) expenditure, by project and income.
 Table 2 shows total expenditure by budget objects.
 In Table 2, the total expenditure for externally funded projects is combined in a separate category, and not allocated into budget objects.
-The staff has been involved in several externally-funded projects concerning mitigation of the effects of longlining on sea turtles.
+The staff has been involved in several projects including mitigation of the effects of longlining on sea turtles funded via the TVF.

-3. PROGRAM DESCRIPTION BY PROJECT1, FY 2008
+3. PROGRAM DESCRIPTION BY PROJECT, FY 2009

-PROJECT A 816,868
+PROJECT A 899,936